tomasz-kanas/Adjacent_Leader_Dencentralized_SGD/README.md

 ###How to use this general library?

-This code can be use as a general library to implement any centralized/ decentralized, synchronous/ asynchronous distributed SGD algorithms.
+This code can be use as a general framework to implement any centralized/ decentralized, synchronous/ asynchronous distributed SGD algorithms.
 It includes **ring all reduce**, **D-PSGD**, **MATCHA**, **ALSGD**,  and **centralized SGD** with parameter server.
-If you want to extend the framework to any other algorithm, please go to `communicator.py` to define your communication scheme.
-If it's decentralized SGD with topology network structure, you also need to go to `MACHA_util.py` to define your topology graph.
+If you want to extend the framework to any other algorithm, please :

+- Go to `communicator.py` to define your communication scheme.
+- If it's decentralized SGD with topology network structure, you also need to go to `MACHA_util.py` to define your topology graph.